 Verified is a new program the organization has implemented, taking the concept of Skin Deep even further to provide consumers with a certification right on the product packaging.

 The labeling demonstrates that the product has passed the rigorous qualification process required to be accepted into the program.

 To gain the EWG VERIFIED™ mark for a product, the manufacturer must provide comprehensive, detailed proof that they not only avoid specific ingredients, but additionally use the proper manufacturing processes.

 They must also provide full ingredient disclosure (above and beyond what is required by the FDA or USDA).

 These standards better equip consumers to make an appropriate purchasing decision.

 Every product must meet specific eligibility criteria to receive the EWG VERIFIED™ mark.

-Cosmetic ingredients are banned by Health Canada or the European Commission's COSING database.
+- Cosmetic ingredients banned by Health Canada or the European Commission's COSING database

 Products must also meet restriction standards for cosmetic ingredients.

 These are set forth by specific governments and other authoritative bodies, including Health Canada, the USDA, the European Union, the International Fragrance Association, Japan's Ministry of Health, Labour and Welfare, and the Personal Care Products Council's Cosmetics Ingredient Review.